 The potential disadvantages include:-

-The commercial law team at Lanyon Bowdler are experts in the fields of distribution and agency agreements and have experience in drafting and advising on such agreements operating both within the UK and overseas.
+The Business Contract Lawyers at Lanyon Bowdler are experts in the fields of distribution and agency agreements and have experience in drafting and advising on such agreements operating both within the UK and overseas.
 We can help you make the decision as to whether to appoint a distributor or an agent, including advice on the commercial considerations when selecting a potential distributor or agent, the proposed territory and the implications of appointing a distributor or an agent within a foreign country.

 We don't just sell time; we sell experience, expertise, know-how and results, and are able to offer a wide range of pricing options which may include fixed fees and service level guarantees.